- part-time study-programs for professionals taught in English

 Accreditation of the Master Lighting Design

-The part time programme 'Master Lighting Design - Architectural Lighting and Design Management' - was successfully accredited by the Central Evaluation and Accreditation Agency (ZEvA) in December 2014.
-A committee of external experts inspected the Master's programme running since 2012.
+The part time program 'Master Lighting Design - Architectural Lighting and Design Management' - was successfully accredited by the Central Evaluation and Accreditation Agency (ZEvA) in December 2014.
+A committee of external experts inspected the Master's program running since 2012.
 The committee consisted of representatives of other universities (two professors in the field of lighting design) and additional lighting design experts.
-During the on-site inspection the course leader Prof. Dr. Römhild, some members of the international lecturer team and a number of current students of the programme were interviewed to evaluate the curriculum, and the teaching methods.
+During the on-site inspection the course leader Prof. Dr. Römhild, some members of the international lecturer team and a number of current students of the program were interviewed to evaluate the curriculum, and the teaching methods.
 Furthermore the study organization and all teaching materials were checked and discussed.
-The programme offers a unique combination of Lighting Design and Management modules.
+The program offers a unique combination of Lighting Design and Management modules.
 The Master´s degree enables all graduates to do the PhD.

 In addition, the master Professional Studies Lighting Design- Architectural Lighting and Design Management is approved by the State Centre for Distance Learning (ZFU) (168 816 approval no.).